Azure-Samples/azure-functions-flex-consumption-samples/migration/migration-guide.md

 # Assign roles (repeat for each role)
 az role assignment create --assignee $new_principal_id --role <RoleName> --scope <ResourceScope>

-# For user-assigned identities assign them to the app.
-The role based access should already be set.
+# For user-assigned identities, assign them to the app.
+The role-based access should already be set.
 az functionapp identity assign --name <NewFunctionAppName> --resource-group <ResourceGroupName> \
   --identities "/subscriptions/<SubscriptionId>/resourcegroups/<ResourceGroupName>/providers/Microsoft.ManagedIdentity/userAssignedIdentities/<IdentityName>"
 ```

 #### Using Azure Portal

-1. Navigate to your new Flex Consumption function app in the Azure Portal
+1. Navigate to your new Flex Consumption function app in the Azure Portal.
-2. Under `Settings`, click on `Identity`
+2. Under `Settings`, click on `Identity`.
 3. For system-assigned identity:
-   - Enable the system-assigned identity
+   - Enable the system-assigned identity.
-   - Click `Azure role assignments` and add each role you documented
+   - Click `Azure role assignments` and add each role you documented.
 4. For user-assigned identities:
-   - Switch to the `User assigned` tab
+   - Switch to the `User assigned` tab.
-   - Click `+ Add` and select each identity you documented
+   - Click `+ Add` and select each identity you documented.

+> **Note**: Recreating role assignments is critical to ensure your function app has the same access to Azure resources after migration.

 ### Step 8: Configure Authentication